blorbb/leptos-mview/README.md

 Summary from the previous section on values in case you missed it: children can be literal strings (not bools or numbers!), blocks with Rust code inside (`{*monkeys}`), or the closure shorthand `[number() + 1]`.

-Children with closures are also supported on slots, add a field `children: Callback<T, View>` to use it (`T` is whatever type you want).
+Children with closures are also supported on slots.

 ## Extra details